asteris-llc/converge/docs_source/content/resources/docker.container.md

 - `status` (string)

+  Valid values: `running` and `created`

-  the desired status of the container. running|created
+  the desired status of the container.

 - `force` (bool)